A combination of varenicline with counselling can increase your chance of successfully stopping smoking.

 If you have any questions about your medicines, ask your pharmacist.

-- Manufacturer's PIL, Champix® 0.5 mg film-coated tablets, Champix® 1 mg film-coated tablets; Pfizer Limited, The electronic Medicines Compendium, November 2014
+Manufacturer's PIL, Champix® 0.5 mg and 1 mg film-coated tablets; Pfizer Limited, The electronic Medicines Compendium.
+Dated June 2017.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.